projectcapsule/capsule/docs/operator/use-cases/resources-quota-limits.md

 > Note: being the limit range specific of single resources, there is no aggregate to count.

-Alice doesn't have permissions to change or delete the resources according to the assigned RBAC profile.
+Alice doesn't have permission to change or delete the resources according to the assigned RBAC profile.

 ```
 kubectl -n oil-production auth can-i patch resourcequota